mohsinalimat/ContainerScrollViewController/README.md

 The optional `margin` parameter specifies an extra margin around the view which is also made visible.
 If the `margin` parameter is unspecified or `nil`, the value of `visibilityScrollMargin` will be used instead.

-### scrollRectToVisible(animated:margin:)
+### scrollFirstResponderTextFieldToVisible(animated:margin:)

-Adjusts the scroll view to make the rect visible.
+Adjusts the scroll view to make the first responder text field visible.
+If no first responder is defined, this method has no effect.

-The optional `margin` parameter specifies an extra margin around the rect which is also made visible.
+The optional `margin` parameter specifies an extra margin around the text field which is also made visible.
 If the `margin` parameter is unspecified or `nil`, the value of `visibilityScrollMargin` will be used instead.

 ## Caveats